gvsulib/invoiceMapper/readme.md

 Click on the "start" menu, then type "cmd" into the blank and hit return.

 A command prompt window should appear.
-To execute the script, youÕll need to move your command prompt to the directory where the script and the ingest file are located:
+To execute the script, you'll need to move your command prompt to the directory where the script and the ingest file are located:

 At the prompt, type:

 	cd /path/to/file

 Once in the directory, you'll need to start the script.
-To do this, youÕll need three things:
+To do this, you'll need three things:

 The name of the script itself (processFile.py)
 The name of the file to be transformed